Truth or Consequences, New Mexico

 One of the most colorful characters was Lozen, an Apache woman said to have ridden as a warrior with her brother, Victorio, and later, with Geronimo himself.
 According to accounts, she fell in love with a Confederate deserter who had been sheltered by the Apaches.
 When a wagon train came along headed for California’s gold fields, he left, breaking Lozen’s heart.
 She never married, devoting herself instead to using her unusual powers to sense danger and heal her people.

 T or C changed from a quiet health resort in 1916, when the Elephant Butte Dam was completed.
-About five miles north of T or C, the dam was built to contain flood waters and release it for irrigation along 200 miles of the lower Rio Grande valley.
+About five miles north of T or C, the dam was built to contain flood waters and release them for irrigation along 200 miles of the lower Rio Grande valley.
 The dam created the largest lake in New Mexico.
 When the reservoir is filled to capacity, water backs up for 45 miles and creates some 200 miles of shoreline.
 The reservoir and Elephant Butte State Park are the destinations of boaters, wind surfers and fishermen from all over New Mexico and west Texas.
 On some holiday weekends, as many as 100,000 people enjoy the lake.